Lightstreamer/utility-ThreadPool-ios/README.md

 [threadPool scheduleInvocationForTarget:self selector:@selector(addOne)];
 ```

 If you want something more handy you can use blocks.
-E.g.:
+E.g.,

 ```objective-c
 [threadPool scheduleInvocationForBlock:^() {